-Davis, Judges-Such a Great Salvation, p.
-200, footnote; words in brackets mine Walsh, p.
-113 - The chiastic structure shifts the emphasis to the center of the story, E and $E_1$ , in which Bathsheba, Nathan, and David converse with one another about Solomon's future as king.
+The chiastic structure shifts the emphasis to the center of the story, E and E1, in which Bathsheba, Nathan, and David converse with one another about Solomon's future as king.
 The reason this is called reverse symmetry is that the action of the story moves forward to the center and then reverses itself from that point (notice the arrows) forming a contrast.
 The definitive action of anointing Solomon as king (vv.
 38-40) essentially contrasts the uncertainty of conspiring to make him king (vv.
 11-14).

+67

+99 Davis, Judges-Such a Great Salvation, p.
+200, footnote; words in brackets mine

 The disruption of Adonijah's feast contrasts the celebration of the feast.
-Adonijah's humiliation contrasts his self-exaltation, etc. A and $E_1$ form an inclusion.
-B and $E_1$ form an inclusion.
-C and $E_1$ form an inclusion, and so on.
-This is why this reverse symmetry is a series of "nested inclusions"-i.e. nested together within the story. b.
-Judges 3: 7-16: 31 Following the NIV Study Bible (1987), Wolvaardt draws attention to the chiastic structure of Judges 3: 7 to 16: 31.
-96
+Adonijah's humiliation contrasts his self-exaltation, etc. 100 A and A1 form an inclusion.
+B and B1 form an inclusion.
+C and C1 form an inclusion, and so on.
+This is why this reverse symmetry is a series of "nested inclusions"-i.e. nested together within the story.

+b.
+Judges 3: 7-16: 31

+Following the NIV Study Bible (1987), Wolvaardt draws attention to the chiastic structure of Judges 3: 7 to 16: 31.
+101

-A Ehud-the lone hero
+- A Ehud-the lone hero

-B Deborah-a woman
+- B Deborah-a woman

-C Gideon-the ideal judge
+- C Gideon-the ideal judge

-C1 Abimelech-the anti-judge
+- C1 Abimelech-the anti-judge

-B1 Jephthah-an outcast
+- B1 Jephthah-an outcast

-Samson-the lone hero
+- A1 Samson-the lone hero

-Gideon is the "ideal" judge not because he was perfect but because of his statement in Judges 8: 23, "But Gideon said to them, 'I will not rule over you, nor shall my son rule over you; the LORD shall rule over you."
+Gideon is the "ideal" judge not because he was perfect but because of his statement in Judges 8: 23, But Gideon said to them, "I will not rule over you, nor shall my son rule over you; the LORD shall rule over you."
 (However, see 8: 31-Abimelech means "father is king").
-Abimelech is the "anti-judge" because he had no calling from God and proved to be a ruthless leader, murdering his own half-brothers to achieve his goal (Judges 9).
+102 Abimelech is the "anti-judge" because he had no calling from God and proved to be a ruthless leader, murdering his own half-brothers to achieve his goal (Judges 9).
 Deborah, a woman, and Jephthah, the son of a harlot, were unlikely candidates for God to choose as judges to deliver Israel.
 Nevertheless, God chooses the socially weak to shame the strong.
-Ehud and Samson are both presented as "lone heroes" who deliver Israel, but it is clear that Samson is not presented in a positive light (cf. Davis, Judges, for another view of Gideon.
+Ehud and Samson are both presented as "lone heroes" who deliver Israel, but it is clear that Samson is not presented in a positive light.

 c.
-1 Samuel
+1 Samuel 23: 1-13

 In 1 Samuel 23, the story of David's escape from Saul demonstrates a chiastic arrangement.
-A-Report about Philistine's attack (v.
-1)
+103

 The comment in v.
-6 about Abiathar and the ephod is probably not in chronological .
+6 about Abiathar and the ephod is probably not in chronological order.
 Abiathar was probably already with David in Keilah when he inquired of the Lord in vv.
 2-4.
 It is a side remark which serves as the center and emphasis of the story.
-The writer wishes to show that David was able $A_1$ &lt;sup>95However, this explicit contrast is not always present in reverse symmetry. &lt;sup>96 Wolvaardt, p.
-215
+The writer wishes to show that David was able to avoid capture by Saul only because he enjoyed special guidance from God through the use of the 100However, this explicit contrast is not always present in reverse symmetry.